Weights for relative motives; relation with mixed complexes of sheaves: The Chow weight structure: two constructions and basic properties

-5. In \cite{bmm} the author reduces the conjecture on the existence of the motivic $t$-structure for $\dmcs$ to the case when $S$ is a universal domain.
-To this end certain gluing arguments are very useful. \end{rema}
+5. In \cite{bmm} the author reduces the conjecture on the existence of the motivic $t$-structure on $\dmcs$ to the case where $S$ is a universal domain.
+To this end certain gluing arguments are very useful.

+6. Possibly one can use the methods of \cite{hebpo} in order to extend the weight-exactness results for the motivic image functors given by Proposition \ref{pwchowa} to not necessarily smoothly embeddable morphisms.

+7. Motives with $\z$-coefficients are more 'mysterious' than those with $\q$-ones; yet the author has constructed a certain version of the Chow weight structure for them in \cite{brmz}.